Tennessee Tech hosts Minor and SIU-Edwardsville - WTOP News

 Cookeville, Tennessee; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: SIU-Edwardsville faces the Tennessee Tech Golden Eagles after Damarco Minor scored 26 points in SIU-Edwardsville’s 80-76 win over the Southeast Missouri State Redhawks.
+BOTTOM LINE: SIU-Edwardsville visits the Tennessee Tech Golden Eagles after Damarco Minor scored 26 points in SIU-Edwardsville’s 80-76 win against the Southeast Missouri State Redhawks.

-The Golden Eagles have gone 6-7 at home.
-Tennessee Tech averages 11.3 turnovers per game and is 4-6 when it wins the turnover battle.
+The Golden Eagles are 6-7 in home games.
+Tennessee Tech has a 5-13 record against teams over .500.

-The Cougars are 8-6 in conference games.
-SIU-Edwardsville is seventh in the OVC with 34.7 rebounds per game led by Minor averaging 8.2.
+The Cougars are 8-6 against OVC opponents.
+SIU-Edwardsville averages 71.7 points and has outscored opponents by 2.6 points per game.

-Tennessee Tech’s average of 6.1 made 3-pointers per game is 1.5 fewer made shots on average than the 7.6 per game SIU-Edwardsville allows.
-SIU-Edwardsville averages 7.4 made 3-pointers per game this season, 0.4 fewer makes per game than Tennessee Tech gives up.
+Tennessee Tech is shooting 45.0% from the field this season, 1.8 percentage points higher than the 43.2% SIU-Edwardsville allows to opponents.
+SIU-Edwardsville’s 43.0% shooting percentage from the field this season is 3.0 percentage points lower than Tennessee Tech has given up to its opponents (46.0%).

 TOP PERFORMERS: Jayvis Harvey is averaging 14.5 points and 3.3 assists for the Golden Eagles.
-Josiah Davis is averaging 15.1 points over the last 10 games for Tennessee Tech.
+Josiah Davis is averaging 15.1 points and 4.9 rebounds while shooting 53.8% over the past 10 games for Tennessee Tech.

-Ray’Sean Taylor averages 2.4 made 3-pointers per game for the Cougars, scoring 12.9 points while shooting 37.4% from beyond the arc.
-Minor is shooting 45.3% and averaging 17.8 points over the last 10 games for SIU-Edwardsville.
+Minor is averaging 14.7 points, 8.2 rebounds and 3.2 assists for the Cougars.
+Shamar Wright is averaging 12.7 points over the last 10 games for SIU-Edwardsville.

 LAST 10 GAMES: Golden Eagles: 3-7, averaging 62.6 points, 27.9 rebounds, 12.0 assists, 5.5 steals and 2.5 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 68.0 points per game.